United States Marine Corps Recruit Training: 2006–2007 recruit abuse at MCRD San Diego

-Earlier, the prosecutors recommended he spend two years in the brig and receive a bad-conduct discharge.
+Prosecutors had recommended Glass spend two years in the brig and receive a bad-conduct discharge.
 Captain Christian Pappas, the lead prosecutor in the case, argued that Glass slapped, beat and ridiculed nearly all 40 recruits in his platoon for two months, showing a "complete disregard and contempt" for rules that ban such maltreatment.
 Pappas told the jury that Glass had struck recruits with flashlights and tent poles, choked a recruit, and made recruits drink water until they vomited.